Tomires/thesis-masters/testing.md

 a.
 Only applies to 6DOF version
 b.
 Only applies to 3DOF version

-The total time necessary to complete the tasks is 29.55 seconds for 6DOF and 30.1 seconds for 3DOF versions, considerably faster than with contemporary tools introduced in chapter 2.
+The total time necessary to complete the tasks is 29.55 seconds for 6DOF and 30.1 seconds for 3DOF versions, considerably faster than with contemporary tools introduced in the first chapter.

 ## User testing